autu-mn/Datapulse/README.md

 **OpenVista** is a next-generation platform for analyzing and predicting the health of open-source GitHub repositories.
 The platform integrates two core capabilities:

-1. **🤖 MaxKB Intelligent Q&A System** — RAG-based knowledge base for project documentation
+1. **🤖 MaxKB Intelligent Q&A System** �?RAG-based knowledge base for project documentation
-2. **🔮 GitPulse Multimodal Prediction Model** — Intelligent forecasting combining time-series and text
+2. **🔮 GitPulse Multimodal Prediction Model** �?Intelligent forecasting combining time-series and text

 Together, these modules provide comprehensive analysis of open-source projects: past, present, and future.